marianojabdala/microservices/users/README.md

           docker build -t user-service:v1 --compress .

-After this you are ready to deploy the service and database(postgres) into kuberntes
+After this you are ready to deploy the service and database(postgres) into kubernetes

-Go to the folder users/deploy

-   Basic YWRtaW46XHg4Yl1ePlx4ODFceDgxXHg5ZFx4OGRceGM3Mw==
+Run:

+    make kub_deploy

+For remove the kubernetes deploy run:

+    make kub_undeploy

+ // TODO: Add the docs folder and the files documentation using sphinx
+ // TODO: Get tox working again.